mokuda2/senioryearreflection/_posts/2023-04-05-State-of-the-Soul.md

 Section 3

 January 1, 2024.
 I spent Christmas break in Connecticut with Nozomu and Deanna.
-They had a daughter named Mitsuki who was almost three months old, so that was the first time I got to see my niece.
+They had a daughter who was almost three months old, so that was the first time I saw my niece.
 They played Japanese nursery songs and read Japanese baby books to her, which I approved.

 “You don’t have to answer this question if you don’t want to, but do you have a secret boyfriend?”
 Deanna asked.